KMaina/akan/README.md

 |     |      |

-## Known Bugs
+## challenges
-* For the 20 th century some of the years do not display result for the female gender.
+* For the 20th century some of the years do not display result for the female gender.

 ## License
 > MIT License &copy 2020 Ralph